msannan/learn-devops/DevOpsWorkshop/Assignment-3.md

 # What are multi-stage builds

 Multi-stage builds help us optimize our Docker image sizes.
 For example, we have to containerize an application written in C++.
-The user is only interested in running the applicaiton and not the complicated compiling/building steps involved.
+We are only interested in running the applicaiton and not the complicated compiling/building steps involved.
 We can use a multi-stage build to first create a temporary image which won't be part of the final image, this image installs all the compiling/building tools and builds the application.
 Then, we can create another image on top of it which just copies the final application.
 Multi-stage builds also improve readibility of the Dockerfile.

 # Explain containers vs Image